Danny-Wilkins/pdf-to-speech/README.md

 Note that almost all file paths are currently hardcoded and will need to be adjusted for personal use.
 Will probably fix this in the future.

+Included is a sample audio file generated from this script, with no post-processing.

 **Requirements**
 1. https://git.ecker.tech/mrq/ai-voice-cloning/wiki
 2. https://pypi.org/project/pypdf/